MaasboDev/rick-and-morty/README.md

 # Rick and Morty API Android Project

-This Android project is a simple application that fetches data from the Rick and Morty API and displays it on the screen.
-The project uses Kotlin as the main programming language and makes use of Retrofit and Gson libraries to consume the API and parse the JSON response.
+This Android project is a simple application that fetches data from the _Rick and Morty API_ and displays it on the screen.
+The project uses Kotlin as the main programming language and makes use of Retrofit and Moshi libraries to consume the API and parse the JSON response.

-Requirements
+## Requirements

     Android Studio Arctic Fox or higher
     Kotlin 1.5.30 or higher